 ✓ The facility is not currently under Water Protection Program enforcement action.
-This facility was last inspected on June 25, 2024, and July 15, 2024.
-Due to compliance issues observed during the inspection, this permit contains requirements that the facility is required to complete.
+This facility was last inspected on July 19, 2023.

 CONTINUING AUTHORITY:

 Each application for an operating permit shall identify the person, as that term is defined in §644.016(19) RSMo, that is the owner of, operator of, or area-wide management authority for a water contaminant source, point source, wastewater treatment facility, or sewer collection system.
 This person shall be designated as the continuing authority and shall sign the application.
 By doing so, the person designated as the continuing authority acknowledges responsibility for compliance with all permit conditions.